 Small versus large scale

-This week we were guests on a Danish national radio show that investigates how business and the green transition overlaps and conflicts.
+Recently, we were guests on a Danish nationwide radio show that investigates how business and the green transition overlap and conflict.

 We presented the idea behind economies of small and appropriate size.
 The journalist kept circling back to one type of question that compares large and small.